Pheochromocytoma: Zebra culture

 In the medical community, students are often taught "when you hear hoofbeats, think horses, not zebras."
 In other words, common diagnoses are common, so healthcare professionals should first rule out what is most expected (the horses) before diving into the rare etiologies that are far less likely to be correct (the zebras).
 However, the symbol of the zebra has become increasingly powerful to the rare disease community and resulted in several organizations, societies, and special events (Rare Disease Day) to draw attention to the least common option sometimes being the correct diagnosis.

-The National Organization for Rare Disorders is a United States-based advocacy parent organization with the goal of promoting awareness and research opportunities to cure rare diseases.
-Groups such as these encourage patients to become their own advocates and change agents in their healthcare decision-making processes.
+The National Organization for Rare Disorders is a United States–based advocacy parent organization to promote awareness and research opportunities to cure rare diseases.
+Groups such as these encourage patients to become their advocates and change agents in their healthcare decision-making processes.

 Media

 In July 2012, an actual pheochromocytoma patient, Tannis Brown, former vice-president of the PheoPara Troopers, was featured on the Discovery Fit & Health Network program Diagnosis: Dead or Alive.
 The show highlighted her personal struggle with misdiagnosed disease as many physicians felt her episodic headaches and hypertension (high blood pressure) were related to stress.

-In the seventh and eighth seasons of Greys Anatomy, series regular Henry has a Von Hippel-Lindau (VHL) mutation that has resulted in a pheochromocytoma.
+In the seventh and eighth seasons of Grey's Anatomy, series regular Henry has a Von Hippel-Lindau (VHL) mutation that has resulted in a pheochromocytoma.
 The story arc was met with mixed opinions from the rare disease community.
 The executive director of the VHL Alliance was happy with the portrayal of a VHL patient in mainstream media, but pointed out that of the four scripts she knew of with a VHL patient, three involved a pheochromocytoma, which occurs in less than a fifth of all VHL patients.

-A case of pheochromocytoma was featured in the first episode of season 2 of House MD.
+A case of pheochromocytoma was featured in the first episode of season 2 of House, M.D..
 Dr. House and his team are tasked with diagnosing and treating an inmate on death row.
 Although the patient has a violent history of homicide, Dr. House suspects that his episodic rage and aggression may be caused by an adrenaline secreting tumor.
 Dr. House is able to locate the tumor and diagnoses the patient with pheochromocytoma.
 Dr. Foreman, one of the doctors, attempts to appeal the inmate's death penalty on the basis that he was unable to control his actions due to his tumor.
 This kind of legal defense is rarely successful, however.

+Famous People with Pheochromocytoma

+President Dwight D. Eisenhower experienced several cardiovascular events, including a heart attack in 1955 and multiple strokes, alongside documented episodes of severe hypertension throughout his life.
+Despite extensive medical evaluation, the underlying cause of his erratic blood pressure remained undiagnosed until his death in 1969.
+Autopsy findings unexpectedly revealed a 1.5 cm pheochromocytoma in the left adrenal gland, suggesting that the tumor may have contributed to his hypertensive crises and potentially exacerbated his ischemic cardiomyopathy.
+The case underscores how even a sitting president could have this rare tumor go undiagnosed for years, despite extensive medical care.